Characteristics of Cloud Computing Services

 A key characteristic and benefit of cloud computing is elastic scalability.
 For example, if a web application gets an unusual amount of traffic, more servers may be created to provide that service.
 Thus, the application can gracefully and automatically scale with demand.

 Scalability also allows cost-effectively running workloads that need a very high number of servers but only for short periods of time or occasionally.
 Many customers have such workloads, and especially if they can utilize the spare capacity, they can be run very cost-effectively.

-Cloud services generally charge users per hour of resource usage, or based on the number of certain kinds of transactions that have occurred, amount of storage in use, and the amount of data transferred over a network.
+Cloud services generally charge users per hour of resource usage, or based on the number of certain kinds of transactions that have occurred, the amount of storage in use, and the amount of data transferred over a network.
 All usage is measured.

 The measurements are also used by the cloud service provider to determine how to best allocate its physical computing resources to all of its customers to best meet its SLA (Service Level Agreement) commitments and minimize the cost of providing the service (thus maximizing its margins and competitiveness).

 Many cloud services provide service level agreements that guarantee a certain level of availability, performance, or capacity.
 Lowest-cost service tiers usually come without any guarantees, while higher-paying tiers are specified to offer certain guarantees.
 Large enterprises are generally able to negotiate custom service guarantees.